Estadio Zorros del Desierto: Other uses

+An important event occurred in this building on July 11, 1972, celebrating the first anniversary of the nationalization of the resource of mineral copper by and to the use of the Chilean state.
+At 1.00 p.m. on that day, people filled the stadium to be present at the symbolic act, starting with students of Chuquicamata and Calama waving flags of the country.
+After that, 214 miners who undertook volunteer work entered the precinct, and sang the national anthem.
+The trades union leader, Osvaldo Tello, paid tribute to fallen miners who had died to related to this cause, with a minute of silence.
+Then the match between Deportes El Loa and Colo-Colo, the team of Avionetas de Calama, made a spectacle to finish the event.

+In 1953, due to an earthquake that originated in the northern part of Chile, several families suffered damage, among which were citizens of Calama, which is why the stadium was used as a refuge center for 300 families who were affected by the natural disaster.

-The stadium is home to various recreational and cultural activities, where children shared participate in family races, yoga and Zumba sessions.
+The stadium is home to various recreational and cultural activities, in which children participated in family races, yoga and Zumba sessions.
 In 2016 this stadium hosted the Campeonato Nacional Canadela, Senior category.

-In March 2016, the local sport club called Los rebeldes organized a charity event to deliver nonperishable food to different organizations of the city, this event consisted in a football match between some players of Cobreloa in the 1980s decade versus Deportes Ovalle historics players, the requirement to enter at the event was donate a nonperishable food to the cause.
+In March 2016, the local sport club called Los rebeldes organized a charity event to deliver non-perishable food to different organizations of the city.
+This event consisted of a football match between some players of Cobreloa in the 1980s decade versus Deportes Ovalle historic players.
+The requirement to enter the event was to donate a non-perishable food item to the cause.

-On November 20, 2016, the stadium was host of the first final of Bubble bump football tournament in Chile, called Fútbol burbuja Cup.
+On November 20, 2016, the stadium was host of the first final of the Bubble bump football tournament in Chile, called Fútbol burbuja Cup.
 The participants of this event were secondary students.

+Since 2022, the public unit called 'Calama Culture and Tourism Corporation' has started an activity that is open to the community of carrying out tours within the enclosure.
+These are carried out throughout the year with prior registration to the said unit either in person or online.